GurramVardhanReddy/Parkinsons_Disease_Classification/README.md

 7. Applying Different Learning Algorithms on the Training Dataset.
 8. Applying the AUC and ROC Curves for the best three models.

+   **Procedure**
+Step 1: Finding out the null values.

+No null values present in the data.

+Step 2: Checking whether the data is balanced or imbalanced .

+Imbalanced Data

+Step 3: Deletion of unnecessary columns manually and assigning the features and target variables to x and y.

+Step 4: Plotting graphs for the data distribution and finding out the existence of outliers.

+Histplot

+Density graph

+Distribution Graph

+Boxplot

+Pairplot

+Step 5: Converting the data from imbalanced to balanced using imblearn library involving Undersampling, Oversampling and Combination techniques.

+Step 6: Train Test Split and Resampling the imbalanced data into balanced data.

+RESULTS:
+Step 7: Predicting the accuracies using all the classification models and Resampling Techniques using imblearn.
+Models:  Logistic Regression, Decision Tree Classifier, Random Forest Classifier, Bagging Classifier, Support Vector Machine and Gaussian Naive Bayes.
+Resampling Techniques:
+RandomOverSampler, RandomUnderSampler, SMOTE, ADASYN, TomekLinks, SMOTEENN, SMOTETomek.

+Using for loop and finding the accuracy score and classification report

+Classification Report
+Best accuracies found using Random Forest Classifier along with Tomek Links as an Under Sampling Technique with 97.43% accuracy.

+Step 8: AUC and ROC Curve
+AUC and ROC Curve is plotted for the best models with high accuracy score prediction.
+Those models are Bagging Classifier using SMOTE, Bagging Classifier using SMOTEENN, Random Forest Classifier using Random Over Sampler.

+AUC and ROC Curve

+AUC Scores

+**CONCLUSION:**
+In this study, we applied various machine learning algorithms to classify Parkinson's disease based on a dataset of vocal features and physiological measurements.
+The primary goal was to assess the effectiveness of these models in distinguishing between individuals with Parkinson's disease and healthy controls.